connerc/mkto-manager/README.md

 ```

-At this point, the instance of `mySpecialLandingPage` has some of it's properties changed, but the Update call has not been made to the API.
+At this point, the instance of `mySpecialLandingPage` has one of it's properties changed, but the Update call has not been made to the API.

 You can check if a record instance has pending updated property data with the getter properties:
 ```js